Sparse Neighborhood Graph-Based Approximate Nearest Neighbor Search Revisited: Theoretical Analysis and Optimization

-\textbf{Stochastic Modeling of the Pruning Process.} To analyze the SNG construction, we establish the following probabilistic framework.
-Assume that \( p \) is the point being processed.
-Let \( t \in \{0,1, 2, \dots\} \) index the iterations, and at iteration \(t\), the \textit{candidate set} is denoted \( S_t \), initialized as \( S_0 = P\setminus \{p\} \).
-The corresponding \textit{processed points set} is defined as \( S'_t = P \setminus (S_t \cup \{p\}) \), i.e., \(S'_t\) contains all pruned points and previously selected nearest neighbors.
-In the non-truncated case, the process terminates when \( S_t = \emptyset \), or equivalently, when \(S'_t=P\setminus\{p\}\).
-Due to the randomness of point distributions in high-dimensional space, the number of pruned points at each iteration is also stochastic, resulting in randomness in the graph structure.
-Consequently, the pruning process is inherently random.
-This correspondence between iteration counts and the evolution of \( S_t \) and \( S'_t \) allows us to treat them as two \textit{stochastic processes}.
-We formalize this with the following probabilistic setup.
-For definitions of foundational probability theory concepts, we refer readers to Appendix~\ref{appendix:probability_definitions}.
+Due to the randomness of point distributions in high-dimensional space, the number of pruned points at each iteration is itself random, which induces randomness in the resulting graph structure.
+Consequently, the pruning procedure can be naturally viewed as a stochastic process.
+The correspondence between iteration indices and the evolution of \( S_t \) and \( S'_t \) allows us to formalize the construction using tools from probability theory.

-\textbf{Probability Space for SNG construction.} We introduce the \textit{probability space} \( (\Omega, \mathcal{F}, \mathbb{P}) \), where \(\Omega\) denotes the sample space containing all possible sequences of \textit{nearest neighbor selections} and \textit{pruning steps} during \textbf{overall} SNG construction.
-The set \(\mathcal{F}\) is the corresponding \(\sigma\)-algebra, capturing all measurable events in \(\Omega\) , and \(\mathbb{P}\) is the associated probability measure.
-We further define the \textit{natural filtration} \( \{\mathcal{F}_t\}_{t \geq 1} \), representing the information available up to iteration \( t \).
-That is, \(\mathcal{F}_t\) is generated by the sequence of nearest neighbor selections and candidate sets:
+\textbf{Probability Space for SNG construction.} We introduce a probability space \( (\Omega, \mathcal{F}, \mathbb{P}) \), where \(\Omega\) denotes the sample space containing all possible sequences of nearest neighbor selections and pruning outcomes during the overall SNG construction.
+The \(\sigma\)-algebra \(\mathcal{F}\) captures all measurable events on \(\Omega\) , and \(\mathbb{P}\) is the associated probability measure.
+We further define the \emph{natural filtration} \( \{\mathcal{F}_t\}_{t \geq 1} \), representing the information available up to iteration \( t \).
+Specifically,